-Though if you live in a desert region, such as the state of Nevada, then you may want to alternatively consider the opposite tactics and try putting your tub in the north or east of your garden in order to give it some respite from the direct sunlight.
-This will also help if you occasionally want to use your tub to cool off rather than warm up, and mean that there are fewer potential hazards.
+However, if you live in a desert region, such as the state of Nevada, then you may want to alternatively consider the opposite tactics and try putting your tub in the north or east of your garden in order to give it some respite from the direct sunlight.
+This will also help if you occasionally want to use your tub to cool off rather than warm up, and it means that there are fewer potential hazards.

 4. Consider how you'll decorate around your tub

-After you’ve done the groundwork and considered the weather, you might be envisioning the perfect spot for enjoying those jets and bubbles in.
-So the last thing to consider is how to really go to town on your newfound spot so that you can get the most from your tub.
+After you’ve done the groundwork and considered the weather, you might be envisioning the perfect spot for enjoying those jets and bubbles.
+So, the last thing to consider is how to really go to town on your newfound spot so that you can get the most from your tub.

-If you don’t feel like sharing the party, then make sure wherever you choose is private enough so that you feel comfortable any neighbors can’t see you.
-To do this, you could look into gazebos or enclosures to get that hideaway experience or structures like pergolas which can be decorated with the best outdoor solar lights (opens in new tab).
+If you don’t feel like sharing the party, then make sure wherever you choose is private enough so that you feel comfortable and neighbors can’t see you.
+To do this, you could look into gazebos or enclosures to get that hideaway experience or structures like pergolas, which can be decorated with the best outdoor solar lights.

 To really get that vacation feeling in your own home, you can also integrate your new hot tub into a space that’s perfect for socializing by adding one of the best gas grills and hosting your own cookout.
 Create a cozy scene with the help of one of the best patio heaters or one of the best fire pits, and keep your guests entertained for as long as you like.
 For more ideas on how to make your garden this summer’s hottest location, you can check out our feature on backyard patio ideas.